What Is PACER? A Beginner’s Guide to Federal Court Records

 U.S. Bankruptcy CourtsBankruptcy filings and proceedings

-Federal courts handle cases involving federal laws and regulations, constitutional disputes, interstate civil litigation, federal criminal prosecutions, and bankruptcy proceedings.
+Federal courts handle cases involving federal laws and regulations, constitutional disputes, interstate civil litigation above a dollar threshold, federal criminal prosecutions, and bankruptcy proceedings.
 They do not handle most divorces, landlord-tenant disputes, traffic offenses, or local criminal prosecutions — those are state court matters.

 This distinction matters for investigators: a person with an extensive state criminal history may have no federal record at all, and vice versa.
-PACER is a critical research tool, but it’s one component of a complete court records search, not a substitute for state-level searching.
+PACER is a critical research tool but it is one component of a complete court records search.

 What Records You Can Find in PACER